 |Value types||All fields are unvalidated, free-text strings.||Each metadata field is defined with a specific type (string, number, single or multi-select list, or date), and can optionally be set with rules to ensure that the values entered are valid.
 For example, a specific metadata value may be limited by the number of characters, by minimum or maximum numeric values, or by a specific date range.|

 |Programmatic equivalent||Add fields and values: context method of the Upload API.||Manage fields: metadata_fields methods of the Admin API.

 Set field values: The metadata, upload, explicit or update resource methods.

 |Benefits||This metadata type gives more control and flexibility to individual account users.||This metadata type enables more standardization across the organization.|

 alt.
-If you add values for these, then those fields are added to the asset's custom metadata with the value you set.
+If you add values for these, then those fields are added to the asset's custom metadata with the values you set.
 You can additionally or alternatively add any other field names and values in the Custom metadata section.

-In the Edit page for a selected asset, you can add or set the metadata in a similar way, by clicking the Edit meta data link.
+In the Edit page for a selected asset, you can add or set the contextual metadata in a similar way, by clicking the Edit meta data link.

 When working with structured metadata, the set of available fields is identical for all assets in your account.